 The University entered into an approximately ten-year lease for classroom and office space at a location for its campus located in Albuquerque, New Mexico, which will expire in August 2024.
 The lease requires the University to pay all executory costs (maintenance, utilities, and insurance).
-Future annual minimum rental payments range from approximately \$68,315 to \$273,258.

 The University entered into a lease agreement for space in the Rialto Theater building located in downtown Joliet, Illinois.
 The lease agreement is 20 years, and expires in June 2029.
 This lease requires the University to pay all executory costs (property taxes, maintenance, utilities, and insurance).
-Future annual minimum rental payments range from approximately \$257,428 to \$307,382.

-Effective July 2016, the University entered into a license agreement to lease space in an athletic facility in Joliet, Illinois, through June 2021.
-For the final year of the term of the agreement, a usage fee of approximately \$91,200 is payable in three installments due on or before July 1, October 1, and January 1.
+Effective July 2016, the University entered into a license agreement to lease space in an athletic facility in Joliet, Illinois, through July 2027.
+A usage fee is payable in three installments due on or before July 1, October 1, and January 1.

-In addition, the University has several other noncancelable operating leases and service agreements for office equipment and laundry facilities equipment that expire in various years through 2024.
+In addition, the University has several other noncancelable operating leases and service agreements for office equipment and laundry facilities equipment that expire in various years through January 2025.